BiscuitNick/collabcanvas/collabcanvas-prd.md

 - User can select rectangles by clicking them
 - User can move selected rectangles by dragging
 - Each rectangle has a random or predetermined color
+- User can delete selected rectangle with confirmation
+- User can reset entire canvas with confirmation (clears all shapes, resets view)

 **Technical Details:**
 - Rectangles spawn at current viewport center